jasonnxj/CS50-Finance/README.md

 # CS50 Finance

-This is a Flask web app for trading on the New York Stock Exchange (NYSE), using live trading prices from IEX Cloud.
+This is a Python Flask web app for trading on the New York Stock Exchange (NYSE), using live trading prices from IEX Cloud.

 Features include:
 - User registration and login (allows cookies)